The Alpine Collection is broken into three parts: true alpines, chasmophytes and facultative alpines.

 - Chasmophytes are plants that dwell in rock crevices at any elevation.

 - Facultative alpines are found below the tree line in alpine-like environments that are harsh, windy and cold.
 They mimic alpine plants in their growth habit to cope with these conditions.

 Denver Botanic Gardens has one of the largest alpine collections in the country and is home to the Plant Collections Network “Alpines of the World Collection.”
-Along with the large collection at York Street in the Rock Alpine Garden and Mordecai Children’s Garden, we have a large native alpine collection at our Mount Goliath site on the road to the top of Mount Evans.
+Along with the large collection at York Street in the Rock Alpine Garden and Mordecai Children’s Garden, we have a large native alpine collection at our Mount Goliath site on the road to the top of Mount Blue Sky.